 A company uses Inventory costing methods to determine the value of the cost of goods sold.
 There are three kinds of inventory costing methods that help keep track of the level of inventory a business retains.

 FIFO means First In First Out.
 The products that are made or purchased at their earliest would be sold first, which states that the least expensive product available in the stock will be sold as prices rise over time.
 The companies that use the FIFO method tend to lower the cost of goods sold than LIFO, and their net income increases over time.

 LIFO means Last In First Out.
-The final products that are made or purchased are sold, and so goods with higher costs are sold with rising prices that may also result in higher cost of goods sold.
-In LIFO, it also affects the net income to decrease over time because of higher COGS.
+The final products that are made or purchased are sold, and so goods with higher costs are sold at rising prices that may also result in higher cost of goods sold.
+In LIFO, it also affects the net income and decreases over time because of higher COGS.

 Average Cost Method:

 Regardless of the date of purchase or when the product was made, the average cost is calculated per product/item.
 The average cost calculated over some time reduces the high impact on the cost of goods sold.